preloader

 [{ "name" : "marina", "bar" : 225, "id" : "5a1eb608710ffa9f0b7c6deb" }, { "name" : "marina", "bar" : 226, "id" : "5a1eb613710ffa9f0b7c6dec" }]

-Microcks is also able to understand the operators you’ll find into MongoDB Query DSL syntax.
-Thus you’re able for example to filter results using a range for an integer value like this:
+Microcks is also able to understand the operators you’ll find in MongoDB Query DSL syntax.
+Thus, you’re able, for example, to filter results using a range for an integer value like this:

 curl -X GET http://localhost:8080/dynarest/Foo+API/0.1/foo -H 'Content-type: application/json' \